-This document is a statement of the aims, principles and strategies used in the planning, assessment, recording, reporting and celebrating achievements of the pupils of Newark Orchard School.
+This document is a statement of the aims, principles and strategies used in the planning, assessment, recording, reporting and the celebration of achievements of the pupils of Newark Orchard School.
 It reflects the aims and values of the Curriculum Policy.